hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_gallery.html.markdown

 * `dev_center_id` - (Required) Specifies the Dev Center Id within which this Dev Center Gallery should exist.
 Changing this forces a new Dev Center Gallery to be created.

-* `gallery_resource_id` - (Required) The resource ID of the backing Azure Compute Gallery.
+* `shared_gallery_id` - (Required) The resource ID of the backing Azure Compute Gallery.
 Changing this forces a new Dev Center Gallery to be created.

 * `name` - (Required) Specifies the name of this Dev Center Gallery.
 Changing this forces a new Dev Center Gallery to be created.